 There are various activities associated with the day with people worldwide getting involved.
 The list includes raising awareness about the environment, recycling or energy use, planting trees, and volunteering for green projects.
 So in honour of Earth Day Mongolia, we have highlighted some small ways you can make a positive contribution to the philosophy of Earth Day during your time in Mongolia.
 And have highlighted some things that we’re doing as well.

 * I can hear murmurings from the back.
 What’s the point?
 Is one day of the year enough to make an impact?
 Well.
 I’m an optimist and believe it helps to get some sort of message across.
 Yes, you’ve heard them before.
 Yes, you’ll hear them again.
 Is it worth repeating them?
 Yes.

 - Leave your tablet, your SmartPhone, and any other modern-life technological must-haves behind and go unplugged.
 It will mean you see things from a different more refreshing perspective.
 Take a deep breath and exhale.
 Don’t treat any walk as an exercise regime – that’s best left for the gym when you get home.
 Instead, slow your thoughts down and just observe the world around you.

 - You’re not going to get there quickly.
 But, It allows you to be part of the local community for a brief while and you’ll see the area from a more local perspective.

 What are we doing?

-We provide a city nomads folding bike in each vehicle.
-As a completely free service.
-Why?
-It gives the opportunity for those that want to to go and explore the smaller details independently and to help break the reliance on the tour vehicle.
+- We provide a city nomads folding bike for a lot of our tours as a free service.
+We do this as it gives the opportunity for those that want to, to go and explore independently and to help break the reliance on the tour vehicle.

 Ditch The Plastic